zngcc/bblebee_test/README.md

 ```

-## This Rep is Built on: BumbleBee: Secure Two-party Inference Framework for Large Transformers[paper](https://eprint.iacr.org/2023/1678).
+## This Rep is copy from "BumbleBee: Secure Two-party Inference Framework for Large Transformers" [paper](https://eprint.iacr.org/2023/1678) and their repos: [BumbleBee](https://github.com/AntCPLab/OpenBumbleBee).
+We fix some package version problem for test.

 ```tex
 @inproceedings{DBLP:conf/ndss/LuHGLLRHWC25,